alesarrett/PEBAmap/README.md

 WHEN "crossing"='traffic_signals' AND "traffic_signal:sound" = 'no' THEN 'not accessible'
-WHEN "crossing"='unmarked' THEN 'limited accessibility' WHEN "highway"='path' AND "segregated"='no' THEN 'limited accessibility' WHEN "incline" > 8 OR "incline:across" > 1 OR "height" > 0.15 OR "smoothness" = 'intermediate' OR "smoothness" = 'bad' THEN 'limited accessibility'
+WHEN "crossing"='unmarked' THEN 'limited accessibility' WHEN "highway"='path' AND "segregated"='no' THEN 'limited accessibility' WHEN "incline_n" > 8 OR "incline:across_n" > 1 OR "height" > 0.15 OR "smoothness" = 'intermediate' OR "smoothness" = 'bad' THEN 'limited accessibility'
 WHEN "smoothness" = 'good' THEN 'good accessibility' END
 ```